francis-clairicia/EasyNetwork/docs/source/api/serializers/pickle.rst

    Add examples of how to use PickleSerializer with EncryptorSerializer or Base64EncoderSerializer with checksum.

-.. autoclass:: easynetwork.serializers.PickleSerializer
+.. autoclass:: PickleSerializer
    :members:

 Configuration
 -------------

-.. autoclass:: easynetwork.serializers.PicklerConfig
+.. autoclass:: PicklerConfig
    :members:

-.. autoclass:: easynetwork.serializers.UnpicklerConfig
+.. autoclass:: UnpicklerConfig
    :members: